Frequently Asked Questions of patients

 Do IVF children have more abnormalities?

 Children born following ART treatment at the CRG are examined by the Centre for Medical Genetics (CMG) at the ages of two months and one year.
-In case of PGD - with genetic screening of the embryos before they are transferred - children are also examined at the age of two.
+Children born following PGT treatment – who were genetically examined as an embryo before being transferred tot the womb – are also examined at the age of two.

 Abnormalities are observed in about 3% of ART children.
 This result corresponds not only with that of other IVF centres, but also of that observed in children conceived naturally.
 There are no indications to suggest any increased risk.